eslint/rfcs/designs/2022-eslint-to-esm/README.md

 To be consistent with other eslint repos, cjs will be bundled to `dist/`, while esm will not.

-2. Do we want to use rollup directly, or using some higher level toolings like `microbundle`?

-3. Do we want to use `*.mjs`, or adding `"type": "module"` to package.json?
+2. Do we want to use `*.mjs`, or adding `"type": "module"` to package.json?

+I'm supportive to `*.mjs` - it allows us to gradually migration, without touching the cjs files.

+3. How to keep the PRs small and focused?
-4. One thing to be mindful of is that this ESM conversion PR is likely to be massive, touching almost every one of hundreds of file, subject to repeated merge conflicts, and taking weeks or likely even months to assemble and get the tests all working again.
+One thing to be mindful of is that this ESM conversion PR is likely to be massive, touching almost every one of hundreds of file, subject to repeated merge conflicts, and taking weeks or likely even months to assemble and get the tests all working again.
 So, we need a careful way to keep the PRs small and focused.

+We could make the conversion from top to bottom, as it's allowed to import cjs in esm.
+The main steps: a). convert `bin/eslint.js` to esm;
+b). convert `lib/api.js` to esm;
+c). others.

 ## Help Needed